-In the world of investment, which the market place of buying and selling assets, Forex is one of the accessible instruments to trade with.
+In the world of investment, which the marketplace of buying and selling assets, Forex is one of the accessible instruments to trade with.
 Forex is a foreign currency exchange.
 Billions of dollars rotate in the market just in forex trades.

 Every day traders trade in such a volume that Forex is now the most significant and most popular class of assets in the market.
-For beginner level traders, it is the best-suggested asset because of its low entry requirement and less profit and loss margin.
+For beginner-level traders, it is the best-suggested asset because of its low entry requirement and less profit and loss margin.

-There are few factors that every trader beginner or experienced traders keeps an account of, such as currency pair, pip value, and market analysis, etc. and the key factor among all these factors is currency pair.
+There are few factors that every trader beginner or experienced trader keeps an account of, such as currency pair, pip value, and market analysis, etc. and the key factor among all these factors is currency pair.
 In this article, we will provide a brief guide for beginners on currency pair and fundamental market analysis.

 What is a currency pair?

 A currency pair is the quotation of two individual currencies along with the relative value of one currency against the other currency in the Forex market.
 For example, the USD/EUR this is the currency pair of U.S dollars and Euro, here the currency is the price comparison of a currency in relation to another, is given in currency pair.
 There is a base currency and quote currency.
-A currency pair indicates a trader about how much quote currency is required to buy the base currency.
+A currency pair indicates a trader how much quote currency is required to buy the base currency.

 - Quote currency or counter currency: The currency to sell, which is on the right of a currency pair, for example, USD/EUR, here EUR is the quote currency or counter currency.